TOOTH DECAY AND CAVITIES: SYMPTOMS, CAUSES AND TREATMENT

 To help prevent tooth decay and cavities certain measures can be taken to help strengthen your teeth:

-- Fluoride Toothpaste: Brush regularly with a fluoridated toothpaste.
-One of the best ways to prevent mineral loss from the tooth or demineralization and help the replacement process or remineralization is by using toothpaste that contains fluoride.
-Fluoride helps prevent cavities by slowing the breakdown of enamel and speeding up the remineralization process.
+- Fluoride Toothpaste: Brush regularly with fluoridated toothpaste.
+One of the best ways to prevent mineral loss from the tooth or demineralization and help the replacement process or remineralization is by using toothpaste that contains stannous fluoride, like Crest Pro-Health Densify Toothpaste.
+Stannous fluoride helps prevent cavities by slowing the breakdown of enamel and speeding up the remineralization process.
 The new enamel that will form is harder and more resistant to acid.
 Many scientific studies over a long period of time have proven this to be one of the most effective ways to prevent tooth decay.

-- Daily Flossing: Floss daily to help remove plaque and food particles from the spaces between your teeth where a toothbrush can’t reach.
+- Daily Flossing: Floss daily with Oral-B Glide Pro-Health Deep Clean Mint Floss to help remove plaque and food particles from the spaces between your teeth where a toothbrush can’t reach.
 This helps promote healthy teeth as well as healthy gums.
+Pair standard string floss with the Oral-B Water Flosser, its unique Oxyjet Technology helps to target and eliminate plaque buildup for healthier gums*.

-- Regular Checkups: Schedule regular visits with your dentist, approximately every six months, for a routine cleaning and exam.
+- Regular Checkups: Schedule regular visits with your dental professional, approximately every six months, for a routine cleaning and exam.

 - Sealants: The deep grooves and pits in some teeth, such as molars, can also be trouble spots for decay.
-One way to prevent this type of decay is to have your dental team paint a shaded plastic material called a pit and fissure sealant on these areas.
-Once the sealant hardens, it acts as a barrier protecting the tooth surface from plaque and acids.
+One way to prevent this type of decay is to have your dental team paint a shaded resin material called a pit and fissure sealant on these areas.
+Once the sealant hardens, it acts as a barrier protecting the tooth’s surface from plaque and acids.

 Questions Related to Cavities and Tooth Decay